Summary

 Correct measurements, well-chosen fabrics, and complete simulations.
 Yet, an imprecise cut can jeopardize everything.
 Improper layering, or the lack of it, can do the same.

-When fabric layers are not properly arranged, the cut pieces lose standardization.
+When fabric layers are not correct, the cut pieces lose quality.
 These differences affect clothing fits.

 How to produce well-fitting garments?